- Microsoft Teams users can now add the RingCentral softphone dialler directly into their platform.

 - Toggle to the Phone tab to use the RingCentral dialler to make calls and view a running list of your call history.

 The embedded dialler matches your RingCentral contacts and extensions so you can quickly make calls without having to look up their number.
-You can also type in a specific phone number to the embedded dialler to make outbound calls without switching windows.
+You can also type in a specific phone number to the embedded dialler to make outbound calls without having to switch windows.

 Enterprise-grade calling features